 - MMIC application fee

-For situations where a patient cannot make an in person appearance, caregivers should check with their county program to see if special accommodations can be made.
+For situations where a patient cannot make an in person appearance, caregivers should check with their county program for special accommodations.

 State law requires caregivers to obtain an MMIC in order to assist their patients with the use, transportation, and cultivation of medical marijuana in California.
 An MMIC protects the caregiver from criminal prosecution for the possession and transport of medical marijuana for their patient(s) at the state and local levels as long as all state and local ordinances regarding medical marijuana are being followed.
 A caregiver who has not obtained a valid MMIC may be arrested and charged for possession by state or local authorities, even if their activities would otherwise be legal under California medical marijuana laws.
 As mentioned above, patients and caregivers should check the statutes in their area to make sure that they are following all applicable local laws.